Cressi Goa Dive Computer Review

 - No compass

-Assuming that the features match at least the functionality that the Leonardo provides, then you can take it that this is a great dive computer.
+The features match at least the functionality that the Leonardo provides.
+This alone ensures that you get a great dive computer.
 The couple of missing features are nothing you'll be missing in a scuba computer in that price range.

 Where to Buy?

-The Goa is not yet available.
-As with any purchases you will usually get the lowest price on Amazon.
+The Goa is available for purchase online.
+As with any purchases you will usually find that Amazon is one of the best places to get any of your dive gear including the Cressi Goa.
 In addition to the best pricing you also typically have the widest selection of different colors on there.

 Another advantage of Amazon is that you can get free two-day shipping if you are a Prime member.
 It’s also easy to return or exchange products if they’re not what you expected or if they’re not working.